t-beigbeder/otvl_cabri/README.md

 - Cabri manages data storage on local and external devices such as USB drives, or using Cloud Storage services compatible with Amazon S3
+- Access to storage systems can be provided through a remote http server, enabling among others multi-user sharing and synchronization of common data from different locations
 - Cabri provides a data synchronization service between those storage systems, synchronization may be unidirectional or bidirectional
 - Storage is incremental, no data is lost until you decide to remove some parts of the history